NotDaveLane/aspartame/README.md

 	    @POST( "/users.json" )
 	    void create( @Body User resource, Callback<User> callback );

-	    // example of a synchronous request, no callback.
+	    // example of a synchronous request: no callback needed and work is performed on the current thread.
 	    @POST( "/users/sign_in.json" )
 	    UserResponse login( @Body User resource );
 	}